DeWinther/tmuxconfig/README.md

 [terminal support]: http://powerline.readthedocs.io/en/master/usage.html#usage-terminal-emulators
 [Powerline manual]: http://powerline.readthedocs.org/en/latest/installation.html#fonts-installation

 Please see the [Powerline manual] for further details.
+Also can install the otf file and enable it by terminal (for macOS, Terminal->Preference->Text->change font).

 Then edit the `~/.tmux.conf.local` file (`<prefix> e`) and adjust the following
 variables: